waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 The difference is that this system allow:
 1. Delete (modify) patterns/extracts that are wrong
 2. Add new patterns (already doable)
-3. Retraining the model (LSTM or anything) using human-modified patterns as regularization signals (penalize gating function or attention) (Need to extend Murdoch's algorithm to cover attention)
+3. Retraining the model (LSTM or anything) using human-modified patterns as regularization signals (penalize gating function or attention) (or auxiliary task)
    - Similar to SQuAD, which only asks the model to pick out words (an attention assignments over the paragraph), human-added keywords can serve similar functionality -- predicting the highlight mask can be a semi-supervised task for the training of model.

 ## Other Ideas